 The frequent EMS user projects achieved large reductions in the number of 911 calls and ED visits among enrolled patients.
-Reductions in 911 calls were highly correlated with reductions in ED visits because most 911 calls for these persons result in transport to an ED.
-Data on 911 calls and ED visits by persons enrolled in San Diego's frequent EMS user project were available from the time the project began in October 2015 through June 2017.
-Among persons enrolled in San Diego's frequent EMS user project for whom data are available for 12 months prior to enrollment and 12 months following enrollment (n =35) the total number of 911 calls decreased from 581 to 906, a decrease of 36%.
-The average number of 911 calls per person decreased from 26 per year to 17 per year and some enrollees experienced larger than average decreases in 911 calls.
+Reductions in 911 calls were highly correlated with reductions in ED visits, because most 911 calls for frequent EMS users result in transport to an ED.
+Data on 911 calls were examined to estimate the projects' impact for persons enrolled in both frequent EMS user projects for whom data were available for at least

+12 months prior to enrollment and for at least 12 months following enrollment.
+Data on 911 calls and ED use during the month of enrollment were not analyzed to allow time for the intervention to affect patients' utilization.